Maxophone

 Maxophone is an Italian progressive rock band formed in Milan in 1973.
 They released one self-titled album in 1975.
 The group was one of the few rock artists signed by the Produttori Associati record label, which focused mostly on film soundtracks and jazz.
 Maxophone have since acquired a minor cult following that has endured for over three decades, long after their short career had ended.

 Among fans of the Italian progressive rock genre Maxophone is today widely regarded as one of the top groups, along with PFM, Le Orme, and Banco del Mutuo Soccorso.
 The group and their record label thought they had tremendous potential for success.
 They were one of only a handful of such groups to have the opportunity to record an English language version of their album.

 The music of Maxophone has features typical of symphonic rock, including a high level of musical skill, shifting time signatures, and complex arrangements inspired by both classical and jazz.
 Half the members were classically trained; the rest had years of experience in other rock bands.
 Their music has a wide variety of textures, often in the same song.
 Horns and flute are equally balanced with piano, organs, synthesizers, and electric and acoustic guitars.
 They also include choral arrangements and instruments rarely heard in rock, such as clarinet, vibraphone and harp.

 The first version was an Italian language album, released in Italy.
-Produttori Associati also released an English language version of the album in Germany and on their Pausa Records division in the USA and Canada.
+Produttori Associati also released an English language version of the album in Germany and on their Pausa Records division in the US and Canada.
 The English version has the songs in a different order and they have been re-mixed, revealing some different musical details.
 The band hoped the English version would open themselves up to a wider audience, but this was not the case.
 However they were invited to perform at the prestigious Montreux Jazz Festival in 1976.

 The group followed up the album with a somewhat more pop-oriented single in 1977, sung in Italian only, titled "Il Fischio del Vapore" (Steam Whistle) b/w "Cono di Gelato" (Ice Cream Cone).
 The two single tracks have since been added to some CD re-issues of the album.
 Maxophone disbanded soon after the single release, and despite the album becoming an artistic and critical success, they did not re-form for many years.